paypal/squbs/docs/lifecycle.md

 Shutting Down squbs
 ===================

 The squbs runtime can be properly shutdown by sending the Unicomplex a GracefulStop message.
-As a result, squbs will properly invoke all shutdown hooks, gracefully terminate the web service and unbind the port listening.
+Or `org.squbs.unicomplex.Shutdown` can be set as the main method in some monitor process like JSW for shutting down the squbs system.

+After receiving the `GracefulStop` message, the Unicomplex actor will stop the service and propagate the `GracefulStop` message to all cube supervisors.
+Each supervisor will be responsible for stopping the actors in its cube (by propagating the `GracefulStop` message to its children who wants to perform a gracefull stop), ensure they stopped successfully or re-send a `PoisonPill` after timeout, and then stop itself.
+Once all cube supervisors and service are stopped, the squbs system shuts down.
+Then a shutdown hook will be invoked to stop all the extensions and finally exits the JVM.

 There is currently no standard console to a web container allowing users of squbs to build their own.
 The web console could provide proper user shutdown by sending a stop message to Unicomplex as follows:

 ```